-The 3-month-old black Labrador mix named Rudy captured the hearts of many in the local community when he was discovered on Thompson Street in Catskill earlier this month with a broken leg.
+The three-month-old black labrador mix named Rudy captured the hearts of many in the local community when he was discovered on Thompson Street in Catskill earlier this month with a broken leg.
 Rudy was taken to the Columbia-Greene Humane Society in Hudson for treatment and to find a new home.

 An investigation by Catskill Village Police revealed that Rudy’s original owner, Unique Norfleet, 22, of Catskill, made the 911 call reporting an abandoned dog.

 Norfleet has been charged with falsely reporting an incident, a class A misdemeanor, Catskill police said.

 As Rudy’s story went viral around the region, Rebecca Barnhart-Rundblad and her fiance Fred Rundblad felt an inexplicable connection with the injured pup.

 “We saw him on the news one night and something just felt right,” Barnhart-Rundblad said.
 “We found out what shelter he was at and it felt even more right.”

 The couple had adopted another dog, named Suki, also a mix, back in 2017 from the Columbia-Greene Humane Society, Barnhart-Rundblad said.

 Suki was around eight years old when the couple adopted her.

 “We unfortunately lost her in August, right around the time Rudy was born,” Barnhart-Rundblad said.